 A warranty deed is different than a regular quitclaim deed.
 A quitclaim deed includes no warranty of good and marketable title.
 A warranty deed includes five warranties of title.
-If a buyer discovers an issue with the property title, he may have a legal claim against the title insurance company.
+If a buyer discovers an issue with the property title, they may have a legal claim against the title insurance company.

 How do you file a warranty deed in Florida?

 A properly executed warranty deed is filed, or recorded, in the official records of the county where the property is located.
 The county records office will scan and stamp the deed.
 The records office will return the original to the property buyer.

 Does Florida require witnesses for a warranty deed?